tomsWebConsulting/twcsl/README.md

 # twcsl

-twcsl is a Javascript library of common properties and methods useful for building higher level effects in Squarespace sites.
+twcsl is a Javascript library of common properties and methods useful for building effects in Squarespace sites.

-### Version 0.1d1
+### Version 0.1d2

 ## Quick Install